shivansh/shivansh.github.io/_posts/2021-11-23-go-function-reordering.md

 In this case, we need to replace the nodes corresponding to function declarations to achieve the desired ordering.
-However, the corresponding comments would not be reordered since they are not attached to the AST nodes and are free-flowing (see issue [#20744](https://github.com/golang/go/issues/20744)).
+However, the corresponding comments would not be reordered since they are not attached to the AST nodes and are free-floating (see issue [#20744](https://github.com/golang/go/issues/20744)).
 Package [dave/dst](https://pkg.go.dev/github.com/dave/dst@v0.26.2) solves exactly this shortcoming and provides similar APIs to Go's AST tooling with added support of